dassus98/banking_churn/README.md

 | Neural Network 2   | 85.5%      | 83.3%       | 31.9%    | 46.1%      |

 Key drivers of churn identified:
-- **Tenure**: Short tenure increases churn likelihood.
+- **Age**: Older customers are more likely to churn.
-- **Number of Products**: Customers with only one product are more likely to churn.
+- **Number of Products**: Customers with more products are more likely to churn.
-- **Geography**: Customers from certain regions show higher churn rates.
+- **Is Active Member**: *TEXT TEXT TEXT*.

+Key strategies to reduce churn:
+- Focus on retention of long-term customers
+- Increase product variety among customers by offering them deals on products which they haven't used or are unaware of
+- Offer exclusive deals to long-term customers for new product offerings
+-

 ---